wawhal/saml-prototype/README.md

 1. Build the deps and run the server on port 8080. `go build main.go && ./main.go` from `server` directory.
 Or whatever's your favourite way to run go files.
 2. Run the client on port 3000. `npm start` from `client` directory.
-3. Point `localhost:8080` to `server.saml.test` and `localhost:3000` to `ui.saml.test`.
+3. Point `localhost:8080/*` to `server.saml.test/*` and `localhost:3000/*` to `ui.saml.test/*`.
 This is important for sharing cookies between UI and Server.
 I did it the following way; if you know a better way, feel free to use that.

 	a.
 Add the following site to your nginx conf.
 Create a file called `mysite` in `/etc/nginx/sites-available/` and add the following content: